adexfit/LearningReact/reactCourse.md

 + When you use an event listner like onChange, you get an event object from the browser which contains details of the event that occur.
 + You can have access to this via an argument 'event' that youn should pass into your event handler function.
 + To get the value in an input field, you use the event.target.value
++ event.target.value will always return a string even if it is a number

+## forms submission
++ We can prevent the default form submission behavior that occurs when a 'submit' button is clicked.
++ The default behaviour is that the page reloads.
++ To prevent this behaviour, we pass in the 'event' as argument and call event.preventDefault() in the body of the submit handler
++ We can get all the data inputted from the variable name of the useState expression and add everything in an object in the submitHandler function.